 Many homeowners like to incorporate citronella candles outdoors when they entertain as a natural mosquito repellent.
-The candles use citronella oil and other essential oils to create a natural solution for repelling mosquitoes.
+The candles use pure citronella oil and other essential oils to create a natural solution for repelling mosquitoes.

 Whether you like being indoors or spend lots of time outdoors, you probably want to keep mosquitoes as far away from you as possible.
 You’ll find candles containing oil of citronella a part of many outdoor parties and barbecue’s to keep mosquitoes away.